michael-robbins/aws-streaming-session/README.md

 # AWS Streaming Session
-AWS Streaming Walkthrough of Kinesis &amp; Kafka
+A quick overview of the streaming data ecosystem and some of the unique challenges that come with it.
+Combined with a practical walkthrough of Kinesis &amp; Kafka.

 This session will be broken into two parts:
 Part 1: AWS Managed Streaming for Apache Kafka (MSK)